-- The first payment request disbursed EUR 2.56 billion by the EC on 27 October 2022 (grant EUR 1.772.317.380 and loan EUR 789.672.460). - The second payment request partially disbursed EUR 2.76 billion on September 29, 2023 (grant EUR 1.87 billion and loan EUR 0.89 billion).
+- The first payment request disbursed EUR 2.56 billion by the EC on 27 October 2022 (grant EUR 1.772.317.380 and loan EUR 789.672.460). - The second payment request disbursed EUR 2.79 billion on September 29, 2023 (grant EUR 1.87 billion and loan EUR 0.89 billion and EUR 0.037 billion disbursed on 23rd of December 2024).
 51 milestones and targets included in this payment request. - In the context of the current geopolitical crisis caused by the war in Ukraine, as well as following the negative revision of EUR 2.11 billion of the non-reimbursable financial support for Romania, the possibility of adjusting the National Recovery and Resilience Plan (NRRP) has emerged.
 On 27 February 2023, Regulation (EU) 2023/435 was published amending Regulation (EU) 2021/241 as regards the chapters on EU-PRSPs in the RRF and amending Regulations (EU) Nos.
-At the same time, the European Commission presented the Communication entitled Guidance on Recovery and Resilience Plan in the context of REPowerEU (C2023/876 Guidance on Recovery and Resilience Plan in the context of REPowerEU). - The adjustment of the RRF completed with the formal inclusion of the new chapter REPowerEU in December 2023, and the issuance of the Council Implementing Decision amending the Implementing Decision of 3 November 2021 approving the assessment of Romania's RRF. - Payment request no. 3 of EUR 2.66 billion (EUR 1.85 billion in grants and 0.81 billion in loans) conditional on the completion of the adjustment of the plan, contains 74 milestones and targets and curently it is in the assessment process at the EC level.
-A partial disbursement of EUR 35 million has been made in December 2024.
+At the same time, the European Commission presented the Communication entitled Guidance on Recovery and Resilience Plan in the context of REPowerEU (C2023/876 Guidance on Recovery and Resilience Plan in the context of REPowerEU). - The adjustment of the RRF completed with the formal inclusion of the new chapter REPowerEU in December 2023, and the issuance of the Council Implementing Decision amending the Implementing Decision of 3 November 2021 approving the assessment of Romania's RRF. - Payment request no. 3 is under EC assessment, in amount of EUR 2.67 billion (EUR 1.86 billion in grants and 0.81 billion in loans) conditional on the completion of the adjustment of the plan, contains 74 milestones and targets. - COM possitively assessed 68 out of 74 milestones and targets, and the EPC and EFC procedure was completed.
+According to the proposed calendar, after finalising the Comitology procedure, the Council implementing Decisions will be adopted and in June 2025 a partial disbursement of aprox.
+EUR 1.3 billion will be made.